-The last thing to go for is factory data reset that will erase everything on the phone and give it a fresh start.
-Before doing it, make sure to create the backup.
-When the backup has been created, you can do the following:
+The last thing to go for is a factory data reset that will erase everything on the phone and give it a fresh start.
+Before doing so, make sure to create a backup.
+Once the backup has been created, you can do the following:

 - Launch the Settings

 - Go to General Management